jhpyle/docassemble/_docs/groups.md

 `City`).
 Thus, when setting `.new_object_type` (or `.object_type`), make sure to use [Python] code.

+Note that there are two questions that ask about attributes of the list items:

+{% highlight yaml %}
+---
+question: |
+  What is the address of the
+  ${ ordinal(i) } location?
+fields:
+  - Address: location[i].address
+  - Unit: location[i].unit
+    required: False
+  - City: location[i].city
+  - State: location[i].state
+    code: |
+      states_list()
+  - Zip: location[i].zip
+    required: False
+---
+question: |
+  What is the city of the
+  ${ ordinal(i) } location?
+fields:
+  - City: location[i].city
+  - State: location[i].state
+    code: |
+      states_list()
+---
+{% endhighlight %}

+You might be wondering how **docassemble** knows which of these two questions to ask for a given item in the `location` list.
+If the object is a `City`, a textual representation of the object will first ask for `.city` and then `.state`.
+If the object is an `Address`, a textual representation of the object will first ask for `.address`.
+When **docassemble** gathers items into a list, it asks whatever questions are necessary to construct a textual representation of the item.
+So if the attribute **docassemble** needs is `.city`, both questions are capable of defining that attribute.
+The "What is the city" question comes last in the [YAML] file, so it takes precedence over the "What is the address" question, and it will be asked.
+If the attribute **docassemble** needs is `.address`, only the "What is the address" question is capable of defining that, so only that question will be asked.

 ### <a name="gather dictionary"></a>Dictionaries

 The process of gathering the items in a [`DADict`] dictionary is